markwinter/markwinter/README.md

 ### Hi there 👋

-I'm a British software engineer in South Korea.

 These days I'm mainly doing: gRPC, C++17, Python3, Golang, AI Serving, Kubernetes

 I also like: algo trading, finance, game dev